chloedaphne/MVA_2025_SNLP/README.md

 ## Contact information

-For any questions/requests related to this course, please send an email to these addresses: mva.speech.language@gmail.com;
+For any questions/requests related to this course, use this address: mva.speech.language@gmail.com.
-chloe.clavel@inria.fr; benoit.sagot@inria.fr; emmanuel.dupoux@gmail.com; rachel.bawden@inria.fr

 ## Course materials

 ### Course Objectives